check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

 #### Explicit Suspicion

-In some cases, even though failure detector does not suspect from a member (there are no communication failures, no heartbeat issues etc), members can request to be suspected by another member.
+In some cases, even though failure detector does not suspect from a member (there are no communication failures, no heartbeat issues, etc.), members can request to be suspected by another member.
 Reason behind is, member thinks that their view of cluster is already diverged because of earlier undetected communication failures.